nirgeier/DevOps-Zero2Hero/resources/scripts/mositor-disk-script-explanation.md

 in a variable named USAGE.

-if [ "$USAGE" -gt "$THRESHOLD" ] - if we got that the USAGE number is greater than("gt") the THRESHOLD number so echo the date and the warning to a logfile.
+if [ "$USAGE" -gt "$THRESHOLD" ] - if we got that the USAGE number is greater than("gt") the THRESHOLD number so 'echo' the date and the warning to a logfile.

 i hope it was understandable.